What are the types of shark that live on the Great Barrier Reef?

 There are up to 134 species of shark found on the Great Barrier Reef.
 Shark species found there include whitetip sharks, blacktip sharks, hammerhead sharks, tiger sharks and the strange looking Wobbegong shark.

 Please read on to learn that even great white sharks have been spotted on the Great Barrier Reef too.
 If you would like to cage dive with great white sharks in Australia, you may want to read this article about cage diving with great white sharks.
 Or read this article about the best place to scuba dive with great white sharks.
 One of which is in Australia.

 Are there sharks in the Great Barrier Reef?

 First things first, as this article is about are there sharks in the Great Barrier Reef.
-The answer is an infatic yes.
-In fact there are many species of shark on the Great Barrier reef to see.
+The answer is an emphatic yes.
+In fact there are many species of shark on the Great Barrier reef.

-But let me explain to those that fear scuba diving with sharks, it's safe to dive with sharks.
-I've dived all over the world with many species of shark.
+It’s safe to dive with sharks for those of you who fear scuba diving with sharks.
+I’ve dived all over the world with many species of shark.
 As have thousands of other scuba divers.